Kristories/awesome-guidelines/README.md

 > A curated list of high quality coding style conventions and standards.

+A set of guidelines for a specific programming language that recommend programming style, practices, and methods for each aspect of a program written in that language.

+Contributions welcome.
+Please read the [contribution guidelines](.github/contributing.md) before contributing.
+Add links through pull requests or create an issue to start a discussion.

 ## Contents
 - [Programming Languages](#programming-languages)
 - [Development Environment](#development-environment)